Modelling Micro-Doppler Signature of Drone Propellers in Distributed ISAC

 However, when the range resolution is smaller than the target dimensions, the latter has an extended response in fast-range dimension, which stands for the high range resolution (HRR) case.
 This is achieved by using higher signal bandwidth $B$, since the range resolution is given by $\Delta R = \frac{c}{2B}$. \cite{Richards2014}

 An additional advantage of the model proposed in the current work is the ability to generate HRR data.

-It is also possible to simulate a drone with multiple propellers by setting the coordinates of the rotation center point \textbf{O} (\autoref{fig:rot_pt1}) of each rotor according to the drone geometry, generating each propeller returns using the proposed model, and then summing the returns from each propeller and from the static parts of the drone.
-Propellers and static parts return intensity can be adjusted by changing the RCS parameter $\sigma_P$ in \eqref{eq:radar_equation}.
-Future work will present a more detailed analysis of multi-propeller drone simulation using this model.
+It is also possible to simulate a drone with multiple propellers by setting the coordinates of the rotation center point \textbf{O} (Fig. \ref{fig:rot_pt1}) of each rotor according to the drone geometry, generating each propeller returns using the proposed model, and then summing the returns from each propeller and from the static parts of the drone.

-\autoref{fig_measurement_HRR} shows a comparison between the range-Doppler signatures of a drone with two propellers from two sources: simulated from the proposed model and retrieved from BiRa measurements.
-Both cases use the parameters from \autoref{tab_MicroDoppler_measurement_setup} Setup 2, thus represent a high range resolution scenario.
+Fig. \ref{fig_measurement_HRR} shows a comparison between the range-Doppler signatures of a drone with two propellers from two sources: simulated from the proposed model and retrieved from BiRa measurements.
+Both cases use the parameters from Table \ref{tab_MicroDoppler_measurement_setup} Setup 2, thus represent a high range resolution scenario.
 The main properties of the drone micro-Doppler signatures for the sake of classification, such as number of propellers, position and Doppler spread of each propeller, and distance between impulses in frequency direction are the same on both sides.
 In order to improve intensity match between simulation and measurement, a better RCS model for propellers and static parts returns can be included, by adjusting $\sigma_P$ in \eqref{eq:radar_equation}.